DavAug/chi/README.md

 ## Getting started
 ### Installation
 At the moment erlotinib is not yet distributed with PyPI.
-One way to use erlotinib nevertheless is to clone the repository and install it from there, i.e.
+One way to use chi nevertheless is to clone the repository and install it from there, i.e.
 1. Clone the repository with
 ```bash